 By comparison, QR codes are larger and can contain more data than Data Matrix codes.
 In addition, while Data Matrix codes are only capable of encoding information in numeric and alphanumeric characters, because QR codes were invented in Japan, they can also include Kanji, and other multi-byte character sets, making them suitable for use with non-European languages.

-Both QR codes and Data Matrix codes are public domain codes; this means that they are royalty free, so you don’t need to pay for a licence to use them.
+Both QR codes and Data Matrix codes are public domain codes; this means that they are royalty free, so you don’t need to pay for a license to use them.
 Published specifications and print requirements for each code are available from the International Organization for Standardization (ISO).
 If you want to understand more about how the codes work and how to create them, you can check out the relevant ISO standard for more detail:

 - Requirements for Data Matrix codes are specified under the ISO/IEC 16022 international standard.